Creamed Peas, Fried Chicken, Mashed Potatoes (Low Carb Mashed Cauliflower Option), & Gravy

 Russet potatoes or Yukon Gold are my favorites to mash.

 Half and Half or part cream & part milk (If all you have is milk, use straight milk)

 1. Peel and chop potatoes into large chunks.

-3. When potatoes are tender, drain and mash them with a potato masher.
+3. When potatoes are tender, drain and mash them with a potato masher (amazon link).
 If you don’t have a potato masher, you can use a mixer.

 4. Add half and half or cream and milk or just milk to thin the potatoes.
 Stir in butter for flavor 4 to 6 Tablespoons should be good.
 Stir in salt for flavor.
 Continue to stir and mash until you get the consistency that you want.
 You can always thin with more half and half.
 Taste to make sure you get the flavor you want.

 We have been eating lower carb mashed cauliflower which we love.
 I first steam the cauliflower til soft enough to mash.
 I use my emersion blender (amazon link) to mash cauliflower because it takes more than a potato masher to get the consistency of mashed potatoes.
 I then make it the same way I make mashed potatoes.